Megrax/vscode-snippets-vue-storybook/README.md

 ## Usage

-Use 'vs' + 2 or 3 to generate YourComponent.stories.js file automatically.
+Use `vs2` or `vs3` to generate YourComponent.stories.js file automatically.

 ## Release Notes